Ehlers-Danlos syndrome: Diagnosing and treating an ‘invisible’ disease

 By the time we see most of our patients with Ehlers-Danlos syndrome (EDS) – a rare genetic disorder that causes chronic pain, discomfort, and fatigue – they are on the brink of losing hope.

 Many have seen 10 or more doctors and some of those suggested their symptoms were psychosomatic.
 EDS is considered an “invisible” illness: patients look healthy but struggle with pain and fatigue that can make simple tasks like cooking or getting dressed feel unmanageable.

 One of our patients, Kimberly Bertrand, a 46-year-old optometrist, lived with symptoms of undiagnosed EDS for decades until an acquaintance suggested she visit UT Southwestern.
 When we diagnosed Kimberly with EDS in May 2021, she finally got an answer for her seemingly disconnected health challenges.

-Patients with EDS do not produce enough collagen – a vital protein within our connective tissue that helps strengthen and support the blood vessels, bones, cartilage, ligaments, organs, skin, and tendons.
+Patients with EDS have inherited flaws in the structure, strength, and function of their collagen – a vital protein within our connective tissue that helps strengthen and support the blood vessels, bones, cartilage, ligaments, organs, skin, and tendons.
 EDS causes a range of symptoms:

 - Hypermobility (loose, flexible joints)

 - Mast cell activation (an allergic-type reaction to certain triggers, such as sunlight or stress)

 - Skin that stretches, tears, and bruises easily

 There are 13 types of EDS, categorized by which areas of the body the disease affects.
 People of all ages, genders, and ethnicities can inherit EDS.
 Actresses Lena Dunham and Jameela Jamil have been open about living with the disease.

 In October 2021, entrepreneur and former “Millionaire Matchmaker” contestant Trevor Jones died from vascular EDS, the most serious type, which can cause ruptures of an organ or blood vessels.